 Finally, a new opportunity to allow New Yorkers with convicted crimes start a new life without judgments of their past.

-A Law Firm You Can Trust
+A Law Firm By Your Side

 John C. Nelson has an in-depth knowledge of Criminal Record Sealing Law New York, this enables him to provide clients with the strong legal representation they need.
 John and his team’s familiarity with this complex law is unrivaled, and a consultation with the Nelson Law Firm can give hope to families looking for a fresh start.
 New Yorker’s seeking to live a normal life, deserve a dedicated attorney to clear their record and start living free of employment limitations from ancient convictions from their past.